Louisiana State University Agricultural Center: Structure

 The LSU AgCenter is headed by a chancellor who reports to the president of the LSU system.
 Two vice chancellors, one for research and one for extension, report to the chancellor.
 The vice chancellor for research is also the director of the Louisiana Agricultural Experiment Station; the vice chancellor for extension is also director of the Louisiana Cooperative Extension Service.
 Many of the researchers and extension specialists who work at the center also have joint appointments in departments within LSU's College of Agriculture.

-Louisiana Agricultural Experiment Station
+Louisiana Agricultural Experiment Stations

 The Louisiana Agricultural Experiment Station includes 20 research stations across the state at which the research necessary for agricultural enterprises to be profitable in the unique environments of each area is conducted.
 The research stations and locations are: Aquaculture, Botanic Gardens at Burden and Central, all in Baton Rouge; Calhoun in Calhoun; Coastal Area in Port Sulphur; Dean Lee in Alexandria; Hammond near Robert east of Hammond; Hill Farm in Homer; Iberia in Jeanerette; Bob R. Jones Idlewild in Clinton; Macon Ridge in Winnsboro; Northeast in St. Joseph; Pecan in Shreveport; Red River in Bossier City; Reproductive Biology and Sugar in St. Gabriel; Rice in Crowley; Rosepine in Rosepine; Southeast in Franklinton; and Sweet Potato in Chase.

+Three of the experimental stations began to close and be phased out in 2011 due to budget cuts.
+The Coastal Area Research Station in Plaquemines Parish, the Rosepine Research Station in Vernon Parish and the 400 acre Calhoun Research Station (80 acres owned by Agcenter) established in 1888 in Ouachita Parish, were chosen.